 Apple Cider Vinegar Rinse/Acidic Treatments

 To maintain a healthy porosity level, it’s essential to use pH-balanced products.
-Hair and sebum naturally have a pH between 4.5 and 5.5, so it’s crucial to keep products within this range.17
+Hair and sebum naturally have a pH between 4.5 and 5.5, so keeping products within this range is crucial.16

-For more immediate porosity control, consider incorporating an acidic rinse or solution, like diluted apple cider vinegar, into your weekly routine.
+Consider incorporating an acidic rinse or solution, like diluted apple cider vinegar, into your weekly routine for immediate porosity control.

-Apple cider vinegar not only helps address porosity issues but also lays the cuticle layers flat, rejuvenating your hair’s health and restoring its strength.15
+Apple cider vinegar helps address porosity issues and lays the cuticle layers flat, rejuvenating your hair’s health and restoring its strength.15

 However, always ensure you dilute the vinegar to achieve a pH of 4 and be attentive to your hair’s responses.
 Remember, every hair type is unique, so there isn’t a one-size-fits-all remedy.